CArtsCon 2018: Moving Art

-Warnborough College sponsors the Fourth Annual Canterbury Arts Conference (CArtsCon) will take place from the evening of 18 July through 21 July 2017.
-This year’s conference theme is “Art for Change”.
+Warnborough College sponsors the Fifth Annual Canterbury Arts Conference (CArtsCon) which will take place from the evening of 10 July through 12 July 2018.
+The conference theme for 2018 is “Moving Art”.

 Call for Proposals!
 We are looking for presenters and films.
 Check out the submission guidelines, and participate!

-- The ways in which the arts can be used as a driver for change
+- The ways in which the arts can be physically transported

 - Using the arts to educate and transform society